mlnethub/MLNetCourseWork/README.md

 ## Assignment 7: Predicting Titanic Survivors
 In this assignment, I attempt to predict survivors on the titanic.
 This assignment alo includes a Jupyter notebook to illustrate new feature support for Jupyter Notebooks in .Net.
 ![](titanic_prediction_results.png)

+## Assignment 8: Predicting Bike Demand
+In this assignment, I attempt to predict the demand for bikes in Washington DC.